Motorola Solutions, Inc. (NYSE:MSI) Holdings Lowered by WealthShield Partners LLC

 WealthShield Partners LLC trimmed its stake in shares of Motorola Solutions, Inc. (NYSE:MSI – Free Report) by 19.5% during the third quarter, Holdings Channel reports.
 The institutional investor owned 6,031 shares of the communications equipment provider’s stock after selling 1,465 shares during the period.
 WealthShield Partners LLC’s holdings in Motorola Solutions were worth $1,649,000 at the end of the most recent reporting period.

 Other hedge funds and other institutional investors also recently made changes to their positions in the company.
 Norges Bank bought a new stake in shares of Motorola Solutions in the 4th quarter worth approximately $470,994,000.
 Bank of Montreal Can bought a new stake in shares of Motorola Solutions in the 2nd quarter worth approximately $197,322,000.
-Zurich Insurance Group Ltd FI increased its position in shares of Motorola Solutions by 527.0% in the second quarter.
-Zurich Insurance Group Ltd FI now owns 361,210 shares of the communications equipment provider’s stock worth $105,936,000 after acquiring an additional 303,604 shares in the last quarter.
-First Trust Advisors LP increased its position in shares of Motorola Solutions by 216.7% in the first quarter.
-First Trust Advisors LP now owns 435,149 shares of the communications equipment provider’s stock worth $105,393,000 after acquiring an additional 297,740 shares in the last quarter.
-Finally, Acadian Asset Management LLC increased its position in shares of Motorola Solutions by 15,428.8% in the second quarter.
-Acadian Asset Management LLC now owns 253,119 shares of the communications equipment provider’s stock worth $74,217,000 after acquiring an additional 251,489 shares in the last quarter.
+Zurich Insurance Group Ltd FI raised its holdings in shares of Motorola Solutions by 527.0% in the 2nd quarter.
+Zurich Insurance Group Ltd FI now owns 361,210 shares of the communications equipment provider’s stock worth $105,936,000 after purchasing an additional 303,604 shares in the last quarter.
+First Trust Advisors LP raised its holdings in shares of Motorola Solutions by 216.7% in the 1st quarter.
+First Trust Advisors LP now owns 435,149 shares of the communications equipment provider’s stock worth $105,393,000 after purchasing an additional 297,740 shares in the last quarter.
+Finally, Acadian Asset Management LLC raised its holdings in shares of Motorola Solutions by 15,428.8% in the 2nd quarter.
+Acadian Asset Management LLC now owns 253,119 shares of the communications equipment provider’s stock worth $74,217,000 after purchasing an additional 251,489 shares in the last quarter.
 82.37% of the stock is currently owned by institutional investors.

 Analyst Upgrades and Downgrades